Why We Are Here

 The first thing we are taught is not about sauces or desserts or seasoning or presentation.
 We are instructed how not to kill people or make them sick.

-After all the television reality shows, outrageous food presentations and gastronomic alchemy, it still comes down to feeding people food that will not harm them and provides their bodies with the nutrients and energy to survive.
+After all the television reality shows, outrageous food combinations and gastronomic alchemy, it still comes down to serving people food that does not harm them and provides their bodies with the nutrients and energy to survive.
 Everything else is extra.

-When the Chefs De Cuisine Association of San Diego was established in 1961, the purpose was to have an outstanding organization of chefs committed to enhancing industry standards, training future chefs and addressing the general concerns of the membership.
+When the Chefs De Cuisine Association of San Diego was established in 1961, the purpose was to have an outstanding organization of chefs committed to enhancing industry standards, training future chefs and addressing general membership concerns.

 In 2002, the Chefs De Cuisine Association of San Diego Education Foundation was created to take an enhanced approach to those founding concepts.
-It had become clear that people were no longer patronizing restaurants primarily on special occasions.
-Increasing numbers of people were eating out every day and, often, more than once a day.
+People no longer patronize restaurants primarily on special occasions.
+Many people eat out every day and, often, more than once a day – if they are able.
+That increases the responsibilities facing the nation’s food service providers.

-The ingredients chefs utilized were not the only concern.
-There is a growing crisis that is now called food insecurity and really means people are going hungry in the richest, most industrialized nation in the world.
-And while many face starvation, recent statistics estimate that the average U.S. restaurant throws away 100,00 pounds of safe, edible food annually.
+The ingredients chefs utilize are not the only concern.
+There is a crisis of food insecurity, which really means people are going hungry in the richest, most industrialized nation on earth.
+Statistics indicate a 40-percent food waste rate for all Americans and that the average U.S. restaurant throws away 100,00 pounds of safe, edible food annually.

-The entire food industry has taken on a much more serious tone with issues ranging from food recalls to the epidemic of childhood obesity.
-With those concerns in mind, The Chefs De Cuisine Association of San Diego Education Foundation attempts to forge working partnerships based on the basic premise of providing safe and nutritious food for people to eat.
+The entire food industry has taken on a much more serious tone with issues ranging from rampant food recalls to an epidemic of childhood obesity.
+With those concerns in mind, The Chefs De Cuisine Association of San Diego Education Foundation forges working relationships in the effort to provide safe and nutritious food for people to eat and to foster public and industry education about nutrition and food safety.

-It is important and necessary that organizations such as ours continue to sponsor charitable events for victims of domestic violence, veterans, police athletic leagues and extensive, ongoing local outreach where we utilize our experience in the kitchen to help others.
+It remains important and necessary that organizations such as Chefs de Cuisine continue to sponsor charitable events for victims of domestic violence, veterans, police athletic leagues and the other extensive, ongoing local outreach where we utilize our expertise in the kitchen each year.

-Definitions of community service must expand, however to include being proactive about systemic societal issues relating to food and nutrition.
+It also is necessary to expand the definitions of community service to include being proactive about systemic societal issues relating to food and nutrition.

 To that end, we partner with organizations bringing master gardeners to plant herb and vegetable gardens in K-12 school throughout San Diego County.
-Chefs and culinary students follow up by visiting schools to show youngsters how to cook what they have grown with a focus on healthy eating and combating the causes of childhood obesity.
+Chefs and culinary students follow up by visiting schools to show youngsters how to cook what they have grown with a focus on healthy eating and instilling lifelong habits related to creating well-balanced meals.

-We are a part of local efforts to retrieve edible, nutritious food items from farms, farmers markets and wholesale food suppliers.
-We offer skills training for culinary students who are being trained to transform rescued food items into meals for the homeless, the elderly and other populations facing food insecurity.
-We seek to get more local food service providers to adopt the food rescue concept and help reduce current levels of waste.
+We work with local efforts to retrieve edible, nutritious food items from farms, farmers markets and wholesale food suppliers.
+We offer skills training to culinary students who are being trained to transform rescued food items into meals for the homeless, the elderly and other populations facing food insecurity.
+We seek to get more local food service providers to join food rescue efforts and help reduce current levels of waste.

-A Foundation pilot program is underway for chefs and culinary students to conduct cooking classes with young people attending afterschool programs at a local recreation center to offer hands-on experience with healthy cooking concepts.
-One goal, as the program expands, is to share this important information with the parents who buy the groceries, plan the menus and cook the meals.
+A Foundation pilot program is underway for chefs and culinary students to conduct cooking classes for youngsters attending afterschool programs at a local recreation center.
+We offer hands-on experience with healthy cooking concepts and share this important information with parents and guardians who buy the groceries, plan the menus and cook the meals.
+The goal is to expand this prototype to other local facilities.

 There is much to do.
-Building strong, viable, working partnerships with neighborhoods, businesses, educational institutions and governmental agencies is essential to the process.
+Building strong, viable, working partnerships with neighborhoods, businesses, educational institutions and governmental agencies is essential to the process and consolidates limited available resources.

 We exist because, as culinary professionals, it is fundamental to our basic mission.
 It is because we are in the business of sustenance and survival.